EMDK/xamarin-docs/edge/source/guide/tutorial/helloxamarin.md

 ##Create a new project
 When creating a project for this tutorial use the project name **GettingStartedTutorial**

-If you are developing your project in Visual Studio, follow this [guide](../guide/newprojectvisualstudio) to create a new project.
+Follow this [guide](../guide/newprojectvisualstudio) to create a new project in Visual Studio.

 ##Add Symbol EMDK Component
 Follow this [guide](../guide/component-install) to add the needed component you your project.